Board of Governors: Members

 Richard Thomas is the Head of Digital and Marketing at BBC Wales and has responsibility for the development of a range of innovative digital and interactive products for the BBC's audiences in Wales, the UK and further afield, as well as helping audiences navigate BBC Wales content across TV, radio and online.
 Working with multi-skilled teams, he leads the development of integrated campaigns, on-screen creative, digital content production, brand strategy, audience insight, communications and scheduling.
 Richard is a Welsh speaker, originally from the Swansea Valley but now living in Penarth.
 Before joining the BBC in March 2012 as Head of Marketing, Communications & Audiences, he was the Managing Director of Cardiff & Co, the public private partnership charged with promoting Cardiff to the world as an ideal place to live, work, invest, study, meet, visit and play.
 Before joining Cardiff & Co in 2008, he was Director of Marketing and Communications for the South West of England Regional Development Agency where he was responsible for the promotion of the region as a tourism and business investment destination.
 Richard has also worked in the fields of education and training, inward investment, economic development and government relations.

 Kevin Robinson has been with the College for approximately 17 years, starting as a part time teacher in the construction department.
-Kevin is currently the Campus Manager, managing two sites in Cardiff and the Programme Area Leader for the Built Environment.
+Kevin is currently Head of Building Services.
 He has a positive and realistic personality providing support for all the staff he manages.